Egg and potato curry for Appam, Idiyappam

 Instructions

-• Heat coconut oil in a deep pan or skillet.
-Add mustard seeds and curry leaves.
+- Heat coconut oil in a deep pan or skillet.
+Add mustard seeds, curry leaves and green chilly.
 Allow them to splutter.

 Notes